Skip to main content

 Step 1: Create a new project

-From the top of the left-side nav menu, select + Project.
+From the left nav menu, select + New next to 'Projects'.

 Step 2: Choose the Prospecting Assistant setup